Rethinking Cross-lingual Gaps from a Statistical Viewpoint: Introduction

-\paragraph{Contributions:} \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item We take an alternate viewpoint to explain cross-lingual gaps to hypothesize and validate for the first time that the gaps are dominantly due to variance (and not knowledge) transferring poorly from source to target (Section~\ref{sec:ensemble_expts}). \item We additionally demonstrate that (response) variance in Source and Target are proportional.
-As a consequence, source-target gaps diminish with decreasing variance in Source (Section~\ref{sec:confidence_vs_gaps}). \item We validate our claims across two benchmarks and five closed/open SoTA LLMs.
-We present multiple inference-time interventions that mitigate the cross-lingual gap (Section~\ref{sec:ensemble_expts}). \end{itemize}
+\paragraph{Contributions:} \begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item We study the nature of cross-lingual errors and validate for the first time that the gaps are dominantly due to unbiased error, i.e., confidence transferring poorly from source to target languages ($\S$\ref{sec:model}, $\S$\ref{sec:ensemble_expts}). \item We additionally demonstrate that (response) variance in source and target languages are proportional.
+As a consequence, source-target gaps diminish with decreasing variance in source ($\S$\ref{sec:confidence_vs_gaps}). \item We empirically validate our claims across two benchmarks and five closed/open SoTA LLMs.
+We present some inference-time interventions that help mitigate cross-lingual gaps ($\S$\ref{sec:input_ensemble}). \end{itemize}

-\section{A Framework of Cross-lingual gaps}
+\section{A Framework of Cross-lingual Gaps}

-In this section, we express how the target response distribution transforms due to bias or variance.
-We will begin by modeling the distribution of source and target responses by identifying the various sources of uncertainty.
-We ideally require access to model parameter posterior for characterizing the strength of bias-variance components, which in other words require training multiple LLMs on the same pretraining data.
-Since training an LLM, let alone multiple, is prohibitively expensive we model uncertainties in the forward pass for a fixed model.
-We operate under the assumption that floating point errors and MoE routing uncertainties sufficiently capture the response variance.
-If the forward pass of a model is deterministic, we would require training multiple models for bias-variance analysis.
-Thankfully, forward pass stochasticity sufficiently capture the response variance for the models we considered in our work.

-An LLM model M projects an input $\mathbf{x}$ to its logits $\vec{z}$.
-Mapping from $\mathbf{x}\rightarrow\vec{z}$ could be stochastic due to floating point errors and MoE related routing variance.
-We model all those aspects by assuming the logits are sampled from a normal distribution with latent variables: mean $\vec{\mu}$, and variance $\sigma^2I$.
-If the mapping from example to logits is deterministic, we can simply set the variance ($\sigma^2$) to 0.
-LLMs finally sample a response $\hat{y}$ via a categorical distribution parameterized by softmax transformation of logits.
-The sampling process is summarized below.

-The variance of responses is high if $\sigma^2$ is high or softmax($\vec{z}$) is flat (i.e., has high entropy).
-Therefore, we may model increased variance of responses in target through multiplicative factors that increase variance or make the logits flatter.
+In this section, we define how the target response distribution transforms under biased or unbiased cross-lingual errors.
+A major hurdle is in capturing the variance in responses.
+For a given model $M$ and prompt $x$, what is the distribution of responses $M(x)$?
+We cannot simply use logits to characterize the response distribution because (a) flagship models do not provide logits, (b) tokenization differences across languages complicates cross-lingual response probability comparisons.
+Besides, logits can vary between different uses of the same prompt with modern LLMs for various reasons including hardware issues such as floating point errors and/or expert routing errors.

+We work around the issue of capturing response variance by assuming a latent effective logit vector from which responses are drawn.
+We denote the effective logit vector by the unit vector $\vec{z}$ and its scale parameter, $\alpha$.
+The sampling process of a model $M$ when prompted with input $x$ emitting a response $\hat{y}$ is summarized below.